tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 `-XOverloadedRecordDot` is undoubtedly simpler and friendlier to people coming from other languages.
 If the primary problem you face is duplicate record fields and you don't need nested updates all that often, perhaps `-XOverloadedRecordDot` is the best choice (and nested updates are hopefully not too far away).

-If, on the other hand, you want the most complete, sophisticated way of handling records today, take the plunge, and explore how deep the optics rabbit-hole goes.
+If, on the other hand, you want the most complete, sophisticated way of handling data today, take the plunge, and explore how deep the optics rabbit-hole goes.

 ---